Stir Fry Sauce

 a bowl of stir fry vegetables over white rice

-What should I put in my stir fry?
+What should I put in stir fry?

 • Vegetables: our go to vegetables include onion, garlic, ginger, brococli, mushrooms and bell pepper